Bank of Estonia: Reestablishment and aftermath

-2011: Introduction of the euro
+Adoption of the euro

 With the introduction of the euro on 1 January 2011, the Bank of Estonia became a member of the Eurosystem or the system of Eurozone central banks that of that collectively set and implement the zone's monetary policy.
 Some of the functions of the bank were taken over by the European Central Bank.
 Other functions, as well as membership to the European System of Central Banks remained.